Robertren/globality/README.md

 ## Evaluation
 In order to evaluate the performance of author's algorithm.
 Author tried two ways
-* Compare with brute force method.
+* Compare with brute force method
 Since brute force method works really well for item set size 3 and 4.
 Author compared the brute force results with the results after running the final_aprior method and get the same results for size 3 and 4.
 * Choose special sample
 The longest frequent item set size is 14, the count for this item set is 4.
 The ids for this set are  [38,3330,272,932,48,1143,905,987,1103,2951,3336,65,32,39.]
 Run code: